vatlab/sos/doc/sos_format_v1.md

 * **`sigil`**: alternative sigil of the step, which should be a string with space.
 E.g. `sigil='[ ]'` allows the use of expressions such as
   `[input]` in this step.
 * **`target`**: target filename that will trigger an [auxillary step](sos_format_v1.md#auxiliary-workflow-steps-and-makefile-style-dependency-rules).

-TBD options:

 * **input_alias**: this option creates a variable with all input files of the step that allows them to be referred by later steps.
+The value of this option should be a quoted string (e.g. input_alias='raw_reads').
 * **output_alias**: this option creates a variable with all output files of ths step that allows them to be referred by later steps.
+The value of this option should be a quoted string (e.g. outpu_alias='aligned').

 ### Description of step
 The first comment block after the section head (`[]`) is the description of the section and will be displayed in the output of command `sos show script`.